tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 -------------------
 - The original Hobotnica draws a Vienn diagramm of intersections between the 5 implemented DE tools
-- This version breakes the Vienn diagramm.
-For the purpose of smooth run the code for Vienn diagram was silenced
+- This version breakes the Venn diagramm.
+For the purpose of smooth run the code for Venn diagram was silenced

 ----------------------------------------------------------------
 Pipeline